-The Amateur Radio Emergency Services or ARES consist of amateur radio enthusiasts who have voluntarily registered their qualifications and equipment for communications duty when disaster strikes.
+The ARES Team consists of amateur radio enthusiasts who have voluntarily registered their qualifications and equipment for communications duty when disaster strikes.

 To find out more about Redmond ARES, visit their website.